Generic Name: valproate (val-PROE-ate)

 - Use valproate with caution in the ELDERLY; they may be more sensitive to its effects, especially drowsiness.

 - PREGNANCY and BREAST-FEEDING: Valproate has been shown to cause harm to the fetus.
-Use an effective form of birth control while you take valproate.
-If you think you may be pregnant or if you wish to become pregnant, contact your doctor.
+If you think you may be pregnant, contact your doctor right away.
 You will need to discuss the benefits and risks of using valproate while you are pregnant.
+You and your doctor will need to decide if you will continue to take valproate while you are pregnant.
 Valproate is found in breast milk.
 Do not breast-feed while you are using valproate.

 Possible side effects of valproate: